Willie169/Android-Non-Root/README.md

 ### Use SD Maid SE with Shizuku

-* Setup **Shizuku**.
+* Setup Shizuku.
 You can follow the guide in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizukusystemuitunerandashelluselocaladbofandroiddeviceonterminalssuchastermuxwithoutanotherdevicewithshizukuleavedeveloperoptionsoffwhendoingsowithsystemuituneranduseadbwithfeatureslikeautocompletesuggestionwithashell).
-The part about using **SystemUI Tuner** to enable ADB persistently in order to keep **Shizuku** running when Developer Options is turned off isn't necessary here but recommended if you want to keep **SD Maid SE** using **Shizuku**.
+The part about using SystemUI Tuner to enable ADB persistently in order to keep Shizuku running when Developer Options is turned off isn't necessary here but recommended if you want to keep SD Maid SE using Shizuku.
-* Give consent for **SD Maid SE** to use **Shizuku** inside **SD Maid SE**, you can use it to enable/disable **SD Maid SE**'s use of **Shizuku**.
+* Give consent for SD Maid SE to use Shizuku inside SD Maid SE, you can use it to enable/disable SD Maid SE's use of Shizuku.
-* After giving consent, a Grant access dialog from **Shizuku** should show.
+* After giving consent, a Grant access dialog from Shizuku should show.
 * Confirm the dialog.
-* **SD Maid SE** should display a new status indicator that show whether **SD Maid SE** can connect to the **Shizuku** service.
+* SD Maid SE should display a new status indicator that show whether SD Maid SE can connect to the Shizuku service.

 ---